Dede Westbrook: Early life

 Westbrook attended C. H. Yoe High School in Cameron, Texas, where he played high school football for the Yoemen.
 As a three-year letterer and starter, Westbrook caught a career total of 116 passes for 1,670 yards and 25 touchdowns.
 He also started at defensive back, racking 77 career tackles, 2 sacks, and 3 interceptions throughout his career.
-Although he was originally a highly touted recruit, Dede received a season-ending injury early into his senior year when a bad tackle ruptured his lower intestine.
-He spent over a month recovering in a hospital bed and several more months recovering through therapy, which took a toll on his physical and mental health; many recruiters withdrew their interest when his weight and grades both started to plummet.
+Although originally a highly touted recruit, Westbrook suffered a season-ending injury early into his senior year when a bad tackle ruptured his lower intestine.
+He spent over a month recovering in a hospital bed and several more months recovering through therapy, which took a toll on his physical and mental health.
+Many recruiters withdrew their interest when his weight and grades both started to plummet.
 Many believed Dede's football career was permanently over.

 Dede was regarded as a three-star recruit and was ranked the No. 97 wide receiver prospect in the Class of 2012 by ESPN.
 After getting scholarship offers from Oklahoma State, Texas Tech, UTEP, Utah State, and Wyoming, Dede committed to Texas State University to play for the Texas State Bobcats.
 However, Dede's grades were still not good enough to allow him to be admitted into the school, so he ultimately went the junior college route and played at Blinn College.

 While in high school, Dede excelled in basketball and track.